nus-cs2103-AY2122S1/ip/docs/README.md

 # My Duke Bot - DukeJR :smile:

 ### DukeJR accelerates your workflow by tracking your daily tasks.
-> No other apps better than this - Elon Musk
+> No other apps better than this - Elon Musk.
 #### User Guide :sunglasses: :sunglasses: :
 1. List Command (list)
    * Displays all the tasks you have previously stored with completion status denoted by [X] or [].